get-convex/convex-hack-pack/README.md

 Welcome to Convex, a full-featured backend platform you can use to rapidly prototype any hackathon app you can think of!

+## So you want to build an app, ASAP

+If you're building an app for a hackathon, there's no time to waste!
+Convex is the perfect partner for hackers on a deadline because:

+- you get a cloud-hosted database & serverless backend for free
+- your frontend clients get automatic, realtime data updates
+- you can flexibly change your database schema as your product evolves
+- you get file storage, text- and vector-based search, cron jobs, and lots more out of the box

+Whatever your idea is, Convex can help you make it happen!

+## What is this hack pack?

 This repository is your starting point for getting hacking with Convex.
 It includes:

-- A simple demo Convex app to help you learn the basics
+- A simple Convex demo app to demonstrate the basics
-- Companion exercises for the intro workshop
+- Hands-on exercises to get you started (below)
-- A comprehensive list of further reading links & resources (below)
+- Lots of further reading links & resources to keep you going (below)

 ## Before you begin